 - SAAS Care Leavers Vacation Grant

 If you’re a student with caring responsibilities the Conservatoire would encourage you to get in touch with the International and Student Experience team to discuss how we can support you once you start your studies.
 We know that students with caring responsibilities may need extra financial support because they have higher than expected costs or they have a sudden financial emergency.
 They may also need pastoral and/or academic support.
-For further information please firstname.lastname@example.org.
+For further information please contact firstname.lastname@example.org.